Stripe Connect Payout Guide for Publishers

 |---|---|

-| Serpverse processing | Immediate — withdrawal is queued with Stripe |
+| Serpverse processing | Immediate — your withdrawal is sent to Stripe right away |

 | Stripe processing | 1-2 business days for most regions |